 To be exact with a diagnosis, doctors use the Diagnostic and Statistical Manual of Mental Disorders (DSM).
 The DSM provides a technical and detailed description of bipolar disorder.
 Here’s a breakdown of some of the terms and symptoms used to diagnose the condition.

 The DSM defines mania as a “distinct period of abnormally and persistently elevated, expansive, or irritable mood.”
 The episode must last at least a week.
 The mood must have at least three of the following symptoms:

 - high self-esteem

 - an increased interest in goals or activities

 - psychomotor agitation (pacing, hand wringing, etc.)

 - increased pursuit of activities with a high risk of danger

 The DSM states that a major depressive episode must have at least four of the following symptoms.
-They should be new or suddenly worse.
-They must last for at least two weeks:
+They should be new or suddenly worse, and must last for at least two weeks: